 Established as an alternative to NYC’s white cube galleries, Pierogi Gallery opened in 1994 in Williamsburg with the mission of exhibiting work by diverse artists.
 The gallery moved to the Lower East Side in 2016 where it hosts an exciting program of exhibitions and events.
 Pierogi Gallery stores affordable art in the Flat Files, which can be accessed during gallery hours.
 Put on a pair of white gloves and search the drawers where you will uncover works on paper by over 700 hundred artists.
 Artwork starts at $400 with many pieces viewable on the gallery’s website.

 Beam, 240 Kent Ave

 If you have an eye for good design, Beam is the place for you.
 Established in 2013, this Williamsburg shop offers a superbly curated collection of products by emerging and established designers and artists.
 The style is a mix of mid-century, urban, California cool, vintage, and modern with a good dose of humor and personality.
-We love the Hybrid Melania Vase that fuses Western and Eastern aesthetics, the Kokeshi Dolls inspired by Anna Wintour and Andy Warhol, and the bust of Gerard the Giraffe.
+We love the Hybrid Chunar vase that fuses Western and Eastern aesthetics, the Toiletpaper drinking glass, and the Love in Bloom vase, an anatomically correct human heart.

 Art Schools, Various Locations

 New York is home to some of the world’s most prestigious art and design schools, so it’s no surprise that you’ll discover cutting edge works on exhibit at the School of Visual Arts, Pratt, Parsons, the New School, and the Art Students League of New York.
 Start your art collection with a piece or two from an up-and-coming artist.
 You’ll add interest to your bare apartment walls while supporting what will be a notable artist of tomorrow.